Supervising Junior Lawyers training

 Agenda - supervising junior lawyers training

-• Challenges with supervision; the senior lawyer’s perspective.
+• Challenges of supervision: the senior lawyer’s perspective

-• Contracting: establishing a strong foundation for your working relationship.
+• Contracting: setting up a strong working relationship

-• Time required for success & the law of increasing return.
+• Understanding time requirements & the law of increasing return

 Style of training